eetorres/xmolview/README.md

 Get the GPL open source FLTK library from: http://www.fltk.org.

+compile with:

+$ ./configure
+$ make

+run the executable

+$ ./src/xmolview

-You may need to edit the makeinclude file.
+You may also use the OS dependent Makefiles.
+Edit the makeinclude file according to your system.

 =====